Estimating a CMU Block Wall

 The basic rule:

-- Grout fill: 0.5 cubic feet per 8" block core (each standard block has 2 cores)
+- Grout fill: about 0.5 cubic feet per 8 in block core, two cores per standard block

-- Rebar: vertical #4 bars every 48" on center, horizontal bond beam every 48" vertically
+- Rebar: vertical #4 bars near corners and every 48 in on center, with horizontal bond-beam steel roughly every 48 in of height

-- 5% waste factor added to block count for breakage and cuts
+- Waste: add about 5% to the block count for breakage, cuts, and corners

 Frequently Asked Questions